-Controlling restaurant costs is one of the major problems that restaurants face.
+Controlling restaurant costs is one of the significant problems that restaurants face.
 For a restaurant to thrive, you cannot afford to compromise on your food quality or customer service.
-Since the margins are usually pretty slim, it’s important to plan, evaluate and monitor the restaurant operation to curb costs and increase revenues.
-Thus, you must always measure and analyze your restaurant margins and revenues, so as to keep a track of your total costs, and the profit incurred.
-This article will help you understand Restaurant Profit Margins and also help you increase them.
+Since the margins are usually pretty slim, it’s essential to plan, evaluate and monitor the restaurant operation to curb costs and increase revenues.
+Thus, you must always measure and analyze your restaurant margins and revenues, to keep track of your total costs, and the profit incurred.

 Here are five mantras to keep a check on restaurant costs and help in cutting food costs in restaurants.

 1. Manage your Food Costs

 - Set a Budget: Before you set out to buy raw materials for your inventory, make sure that you are well-informed of recent rates of the food to avoid being duped or exorbitantly charged by the vendor.
-Set a budget and do a thorough market research beforehand – make sure you stick to it, apart from an occasional minor deviation for some exotic ingredients.
+Set a budget and do thorough market research beforehand – make sure you stick to it, apart from an occasional minor deviation for some exotic ingredients.

 - Engineer your Menu Carefully: Try to utilize all of your raw materials so that none would get wasted.
 Design your menu cleverly so that high-profit items are highlighted.

 - Manage Portion Size: Another method to curb costs is to manage the portion size of your servings.
-While too small portions would lead to customer dissatisfaction and negative reviews, too big servings would lead to escalating food costs.
-Use a portion control tool to maintain consistency in the size of portions or you can simply decide on the number of spoon servings per item.
+While too small portions would lead to customer dissatisfaction and negative reviews, too big meals would lead to escalating food costs.
+Use a portion control tool to maintain consistency in the size of portions, or you can just decide on the number of spoon servings per item.
 Planning portions and orders help avoid overproduction of items, which either leads to increased food costs or wasted food items.
-In the next step, we have shown how to reduce wastage in restaurants.
+In the next step, we have described how to reduce wastage in restaurants.

 2. Reduce Wastage